SoftBank wants its on-demand portfolio to stop losing so much money – TechCrunch

 SoftBank wants its competing portfolio companies to stop losing so much money and, in some cases, to merge.

-That’s the news out from the Financial Times today, which reported that Uber and DoorDash discussed merging last year.
+That’s the news out from Financial Times today, which reported that Uber and DoorDash discussed merging last year.
 The talks didn’t wind up in a deal.

 The two companies, each heavily backed by SoftBank and its formerly active Vision Fund, compete in the food delivery space at great expense.
 Uber’s Eats business turned $392 million in adjusted net revenue in Q3 2019 into $316 million adjusted loss.
 That ocean of red ink actually makes DoorDash’s reported, projected $450 million 2019 operating loss look modest.